mozilla/jupyter-spark/README.md

 # jupyter-spark
 Jupyter Notebook extension for Apache Spark integration.

+To install, simply run `pip install jupyter-spark`.
+For development and testing, clone the project and run `pip install .` from a shell in the project's root directory.

 Include a progress indicator for the current Notebook cell if it invokes a Spark job.
 Query the Spark UI service on the backend to get the required Spark job information.
 <br/><br/><br/>
 ![Alt text](/screenshots/ProgressBar.png?raw=true "Spark progress bar")